adcondev/deep-chair/README.md

 ## Project Overview

-Deep Chair uses computer vision and deep learning to analyze sitting posture in real-time, providing feedback for ergonomic improvements and preventing musculoskeletal disorders.
+Deep Chair uses computer vision and deep learning to analyze facial-gesture posture in real-time to control wheelchair mottors and directions, providing feedback for movement..

 ## Features